oomek/attractplus/Layouts.md

 -  `vu_right` - Get the current VU meter value for the right audio channel.
 Range is `[0.0...1.0]`.
 -  `fft` - Get the Fast Fourier Transform data for mono audio as an array of float values.
 Range is `[0.0...1.0]`.
 Size of the array is defined by `fft_bands`.
 -  `fft_left` - Get the Fast Fourier Transform data for the left audio channel as an array of float values.
 Range is `[0.0...1.0]`.
 Size of the array is defined by `fft_bands`.
--  `fft_right` - Get the Fast Fourier Transform data for the right audio channel as an array of flat values.
+-  `fft_right` - Get the Fast Fourier Transform data for the right audio channel as an array of float values.
 Range is `[0.0...1.0]`.
 Size of the array is defined by `fft_bands`.
 -  `fft_bands` - Get/set the Fast Fourier Transform band count.
 Range is `[2...128]` Default value is `32`.

 **Member Functions**